laurennhill813-wq/betrix-ui-new/QUALITY_GATES.md

-# Quality Gates & CI Hardening
+# BETRIX Production Quality Gates

-## Overview
+This document defines the quality standards and checks required for BETRIX to be production-ready and maintained at world-class level.

-This document defines the quality standards enforced at CI/merge time for betrix-ui.
-All gates are deterministic, inspectable, and fail-fast.
+**Status**: ✅ **ALL GATES PASSING** (December 23, 2024)

 ---